microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/03-Implement-Manage-Storage.md

-# Challenge 3: Implement and Manage your storage for FsLogix
+# Challenge 3: Implement and Manage your Storage for FsLogix

 [< Previous Challenge](./02-Implement-Manage-Network.md) - **[Home](./README.md)** - [Next Challenge >](./04-Create-Manage-Images.md)

 ## Notes & Guidance

-1. Capacity planning
+- Capacity planning
 	- According to the projects requirement he solution must support 1/3 of expected users.
 It means 2000/3=666.
 Log in/Log off needs avg. of 50 IOPS per user, per share.
 Steady state is 10 IOPS per user per share.

 Possible solution would a storage account with the following size: